nicolasmetallo/deploy-streamlit-on-fargate-with-aws-cdk/README.md

 $ pip install aws_cdk.aws_ec2 aws_cdk.aws_ecs aws_cdk.aws_ecs_patterns
 $ npm install -g aws-cdk
 $ cdk synth
+$ cdk bootstrap aws://unknown-account/unknown-region (if you face an error with the AWS Region)
 $ cdk deploy
 ```
+In order to avoid any unwanted cost, you can run `cdk destroy` to remove all created resources.

 ### Local
 Clone the tutorial and `cd` into it